avishayt/enhancements/enhancements/installer/assisted-installer-in-cluster.md

 resource that represents a cluster to be created.
 It includes a "platform" section where platform-specific details can be captured.
-For an agent-based workflow, this section will include a new `AgentBareMetal` platform that contains such fields as:
+For an agent-based workflow, this section will include a new `AgentBareMetal` platform that contains such fields that are specific to that platform.

-* API VIP
-* API VIP DNS name
-* IngressVIP
-* VIPDHCPAllocation

 A new `InstallStrategy` section of the Spec enables the API to describe a way of installing a cluster other than the default of using `openshift-install`.
-The new field has an "agent" option that includes such fields as:
+The new field has an "agent" contains fields that would be common to any Agent-driven installation, regardless of platform, such as:

 * AgentSelector, a label selector for identifying which Agent resources should be included in the cluster.